Hilbert-Burch matrices and explicit torus-stable families of finite subschemes of $\mathbb A ^2$: Tangent space

 \section{Tangent space}

-In the previous section, we have made our construction equivariant with respect to $\G_m^2$-action compatible with the usual $\G_m^2$-action on $\A^2$.
+In the previous section, we have made our construction equivariant with respect to the $\G_m^2$-action compatible with the usual $\G_m^2$-action on $\A^2$.
 In this section, we use the equivariance to describe how the family of ideals behaves when we infinitesimally perturb the monomial ideal.
 In Theorem \ref{iso-tangent} we show that any first-order deformation of $E$ is induced by the morphism $\pi$.
 In Theorem \ref{infinitesimal-phi} we show that this is also the case for higher-order infinitesimal deformations.
 0.2 cm We start by restricting the morphism $\pi$ to the tangent space at the origin $0\in B$.
-Let us take first-order infinitesimal thickening of the origin $B_0 \subset B$, such that $T_0B_0 = T_0B$.
-By the Schaps Theorem (\nolinebreak{Theorem~\ref{Hilbert-Burch}}) morphism $\pi_{|\pi^{-1}(B_0)}$ is flat and by Nakayama's lemma \cite[\href{https://stacks.math.columbia.edu/tag/051F}{Tag 051F}]{stacks-project} it is finite, thus it induces morphism to $\Hilb^d(\A^2)$.
-This map induces map on tangent space which we denote by $d\phi_E\colon T_0B \to T_{[E]}\Hilb^d(\A^2)$.
+Let us take a first-order infinitesimal thickening of the origin $B_0 \subset B$, such that $T_0B_0 = T_0B$.
+By the Schaps Theorem (\nolinebreak{Theorem~\ref{Hilbert-Burch}}) morphism $\pi_{|\pi^{-1}(B_0)}$ is flat and by Nakayama's lemma \cite[\href{https://stacks.math.columbia.edu/tag/051F}{Tag 051F}]{stacks-project} it is finite, thus it induces a morphism to $\Hilb^d(\A^2)$.
+This map induces a map on tangent spaces which we denote by $d\phi_E\colon T_0B \to T_{[E]}\Hilb^d(\A^2)$.

 The map $d\phi_E$ is linear, to show that is is an isomorphism it is enough to check that it is a monomorphism and compute the dimensions of the domain and the codomain.
 We start by investigating the latter.
-By \cite{Fogarty} the Hilbert scheme $\Hilb^d(\A^2)$ is smooth of dimension $2d$. \begin{lem} The dimension of $B$ is equal to dimension of $\Hilb^d(\A^2)$, that is to $2d$. \end{lem} \begin{proof} Let us take a monomial ideal $E$.
-It is uniquely determined by the sequence of $y$ exponents on the diagonal $\mathbf d = (d_1,\ldots ,d_t)$.
-We will proceed inductively with respect to $t$, for given $\mathbf d$ the spread out matrix will be denoted by $\mathcal M_{\mathbf d}$.
-First, let us consider the ideal $E_{d_1}=(y^{d_1},x)$.
-The colength of $E_{d_1}$ is $d_1$, the quotient algebra has a basis $1,y,y^2,\ldots ,y^{d_1-1}$.
-The sequence has only one element $(d_1)$.
-The spread out matrix $\mathcal M_{(d_1)}$ is
+By \cite{Fogarty} the Hilbert scheme $\Hilb^d(\A^2)$ is smooth of dimension $2d$. \begin{exm} Let us take the ideal $(x^2,xy^2,y^3)$, it is determined by the sequence fo $y$ exponents on the diagonal of Hilbert-Burch matrix, in this case $(2,1)$.
+One can present the monomial basis of the quotient algebra in the form of a Young diagram.

-The dimension of the base scheme $B_{d_1}$ is $2d_1$, each $a_{i,j}$ is a polynomial of dimension lower than $d_1$, thus there are $2d_1$ variables.
-That concludes the basis of induction.
-0.2 cm One can present the monomial basis of the quotient algebra in the form of Young diagram.
-For example for the ideal $(x^2,xy^2,y^3)$ we get

-In this case, the sequence is $(2,1)$.
-If we add element $d_3$ as the last element of the sequence, we will obtain the ideal $(x^3,x^2y^2,xy^3,y^{3+d_3})$.
-The new diagram is constructed from the previous on by shifting it to the right by $1$ and adding column of height $2+1+d_3$.
+If we add an element $d_3$ as the last element of the sequence of exponents, we will obtain the ideal $(x^3,x^2y^2,xy^3,y^{3+d_3})$.
+The new diagram is constructed from the previous on by shifting it to the right by $1$ and adding a column of height $2+1+d_3$